Town Lake on a spring day

 Despite my chocolate faux pas, I then did one of my favorite things; I hit the trail around the lake, drinking in the sunshine.
 I don't know if you've ever visited Town Lake, but I've probably walked thousands of miles around it over the years; it's almost a sacred place for me.
 I know where the wild onions grow, and the dewberries -- and of course the poison ivy.
 (Men never believe me when I tell them they're standing in it.
 I swear.
 Women, on the other hand, usually thank me profusely for alerting them.
 Why is that?)

 Anyway, in addition to all that natural beauty, I always find one or two things that are unusual.
-Today's standouts included a three-year-old boy with what appeared to be a large tattoo on his lower back (and I mean the real thing, not the Daffy Duck kind you get at children's parties).
-I also saw this dog dish.
-And the question that leapt to my mind is: was it really necessary to label it?
+Today's standouts included a three-year-old boy with what appeared to be a large tattoo on his lower back (and I mean the real thing, not the Daffy Duck kind you get at child

 Despite the warm air (it hit 80 today), though, the flowers were few and far between.
 Even the clump of paperwhites that grows next to one of my 'thinking benches' is already played out, but the turtles were everywhere, basking in the warmth.
-I caught a bunch of them piled on a log (they all plopped off when they noticed me.)
+I caught a bunch of them piled on a log (they all p

 So it was a wonderful afternoon, and as I finished up and headed off to pick up Ian, I was thinking -- as P.G.
 Wodehouse wrote -- that "God was in his heaven and all was right with the world."
 Just as I was reflecting that I couldn't think of a more lovely place to be than Austin on this particular afternoon, a woman pushing a stroller passed by me and said to her walking companion, "I really wish I could go to Iowa."